 College students and their parents typically don’t have to make payments on their student loans while the student is in school, deferment or forbearance.
 But if you have private student loans or unsubsidized federal student loans, interest still accrues during those periods.
 Interest also accrues on subsidized loans during forbearance.

 Once the grace period ends, the student loan servicer or lender capitalizes that interest, adding it to your principal balance and increasing how much you owe.
 This essentially means you’ll be paying interest on top of interest.
-Fortunately, it’s possible with many servicers and lenders to make interest-only payments to avoid capitalization.
+Fortunately, many servicers and lenders allow borrowers to make interest-only payments to avoid capitalization.

 Co-signer